Cyberbullying is a problem, but how big or significant a problem remains to be determined.

-Cyberbullying or electronic bullying is bullying that does not take place in person but via electronic devices—laptop or desktop computers, smartphones, tablets—and as much as 92% via online forums and message boards—Facebook, Twitter, Instagram—public or private.
+Cyberbullying or electronic bullying is bullying that does not happen in person but via electronic devices—laptop or desktop computers, smartphones, tablets—and as much as 92% via online forums and message boards—Facebook, Twitter, Instagram—public or private.

-Not everything that’s mean and posted on social media is cyberbullying, just like every mean or insensitive comment at a party or other social gathering isn’t bullying.
-The generally agreed-upon definition of bullying requires three elements:
+Not every mean thing posted on social media is cyberbullying, just like not every mean or insensitive comment at school or a social gathering qualifies as bullying.
+The generally agreed-upon legal definition of bullying requires three elements:

-- The harm caused by the bully’s behavior or words must be intentional.
+- The harm caused by the bully, behavior or words, must be intentional.

-- The target must have less real or figurative power than the bully.
+- The target must have less real power, physical or psychological, than the bully.